Ghost towns in the Mojave Desert are a rare sight but not forgotten. The California desert has been home to some of America’s most faded ghost towns.

 Amboy was a one-time hot spot for train travelers.
 The town has an old-west feel with its music and souvenirs on sale at the gas station across from Roy’s Motel.
 Inside are preserved memories from days gone by.

 The dunes near the Mojave National Preserve are like an endless road, leading you far into its beautifully vacant wastes.
-The wind pushes your car around as if it were mere sandpaper on teeth.
+The wind pushes your car around as if it were mere sandpaper on your teeth.
 Suddenly, something appears ahead, a large Spanish Revival structure.
 That must be how 20th-century passengers felt when they first saw this historic depot in Kelso after finally being able to stretch their legs after days stuck inside train cars traveling across the country.

 The steep 2% grade trains had to climb west of Kelso up towards Kessler Summit meant extra ‘helper engines’ would be necessary.
-Steam locomotives also needed water, which is why it’s no surprise they were stationed nearby at this point with access to both sources.
+Steam locomotives also needed water, which is no surprise they were stationed nearby at this point with access to both sources.

 When the Spanish Revival Kelso Depot and Clubhouse opened in 1924, it became a beacon for hospitality in unforgiving terrain.
 The expansive structure included “a conductor’s room,” baggage room dormitories to accommodate staff members, and boarding choices that were available during World War II when the population reached around 2,000.